GSA/challenges-and-prizes/pull_request_template.md

 - images/docs have been added to the appropriate [assets](https://github.com/GSA/challenges-and-prizes/tree/master/assets) folder

-- add alt tags to images
+- add alt tags to images in the challenge content body

 - test all content links

 - test skip links

+- add @greensteph as a reviewer when you are ready to go Live

 ----